 The Future of Gaelic in the Digital Age

 Finally, ÈIST is developing an interactive, text-based interviewer chatbot.
 This promises not only to engage speakers in naturalistic conversation but also to generate essential data for future applications.
 When combined with speech technology, such a chatbot could assist with language learning, offering conversational practice previously difficult to achieve outside of a native-speaking community.
-While this will never replace human teachers, it could be a very useful adjunct to teaching and learning.
+While this will never replace human teachers, it could be a very useful support to teaching and learning.

 In a broader sense, ÈIST represents a powerful case study in how language technology can empower minority languages.
 The project’s blend of machine learning and cultural preservation illustrates how digital innovation can help to sustain diversity, rather than eroding it.
 For more information about ÈIST, contact w.lamb@ed.ac.uk.

-ÈIST Research Team
+ÈIST Investigator Team

 • Prof William Lamb (PI, University of Edinburgh)